EdwardMaeng/Membership-Report/README.md

     Five sales files that contain details of member shopping for a day (member number, items purchased and prices - items not to exceed 100 on any given trip)

-    Your program should read from the daily sales file and update the members’ information accordingly.
+    Read from the daily sales file and update the members’ information accordingly.
 As the sales are processed, the total amount spent and rebate data for each member should be updated.
 Assume a sales tax rate of 8.75%.